Доброволците ни все още не са превели статията на Български. Присъединете се и помогнете да свършим тая работа!

 - The version of the HTTP protocol they follow.

-- A status code, indicating if the request has been successful, or not, and why.
+- A status code, indicating if the request was successful, or not, and why.

 - A status message, a non-authoritative short description of the status code.